 Identify the rotatable bonds using the "Ligand > Torsion Tree > Choose Torsions..." menu.
 (The rotatable bonds are colored in green.)
-You could in principle make any "non-rotatable" bond "rotatable" by clicking on it.
+You could in principle make any "non-rotatable" bond "rotatable" by clicking on it, but we will not add more than what is identified by AutoDockTools.